-As a general rule, children can bring their own devices into school but not use them.
-Mobile phones or other devices should be locked away at the start of the day and returned before going home.
-However, a small number of children have use of their own tablets or iPads.
-These are used specifically to support communication and form part of a plan developed in conjunction with the class teacher, speech and language staff and parents / carers.
+As a general rule, children can bring their own devices into school but will hand them in to reception on arrival at school where they will be kept safe until home time.
+This is likely to be iPods, iPads etc for use on school transport.

+A growing number of children bring in their own tablets or iPads (AAC devices) which are used specifically to support communication and form part of a plan developed in conjunction with the class teacher, speech and language staff and parents /carers.

-All equipment used in school is subject to the Online Safety Policy and relevant AUP, and has been passed to the IT Technician prior to use in the classroom.
-Filtering settings and restrictions are applied to the device by the IT Technician.
+All equipment used in school is subject to the Online Safety Policy and relevant AUP, and has been passed to the IT Manager prior to use in the classroom.
+Filtering settings and restrictions are applied to the device by the IT Manager.
 All devices in school are subject to the same level of filtering, monitoring and restrictions as school devices.